apache/apisix-docker/README.md

 The configuration file for the service is located at [/all-in-one/apisix/config.yaml](https://github.com/apache/apisix-docker/blob/master/all-in-one/apisix/config.yaml).
 It is mounted onto the container at runtime.

-## How To Build this Image?
+## How To Build this Image

 [The apisix-docker repo](https://github.com/apache/apisix-docker) contains a list of makefile commands which makes it easy to build images.
 To use these commands, clone [the repo](https://github.com/apache/apisix-docker) and cd into its root folder.

 There are two build arguments that can be set:
 `APISIX_VERSION`: To build the APISIX image, specify the version of APISIX by setting `APISIX_VERSION`.
-The latest release version can be found at https://github.com/apache/apisix/releases.
+The latest. release version can be found here [apisix/releases](https://github.com/apache/apisix/releases).
 `ENABLE_PROXY`: Set `ENABLE_PROXY=true` to enable the proxy to accelerate the build process.

 ```sh